What requirements must coffee comply with to be allowed on the European market?

 Another certification possibility is the Small Producers' Symbol (SPP).
 SPP focuses on social impact, adopting community-based sustainability principles.
 The SPP is supported by an independent certification system.
 Its label represents the alliance among organised small producers who build a local and global market that values the identity and the economic, social and cultural contributions of products from small producers’ organisations.
 As a producer you can also become a part of this network.

-- Before engaging in any sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost-beneficial for your product.
-For Fairtrade certification, you can use this calculation cost tool.
+- Before engaging in any sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and is cost-beneficial for your product.
+For Fairtrade certification, for instance, you can use this cost calculation tool.

 High-end specialty coffee